cutting-room-floor/MapBoxBench/README.md

 #### Max Concurrency

 Aside from the normal synchronous tile fetches, how many simultaneous background fetches should be allowed.

+#### Missing Tiles Depth

+Combined with asynchronous tile fetches & screen redraws, this option makes use of tiles already cached from up to `x` lower-numbered zoom levels and draws them in the current zoom level while more accurate fetching is taking place.
+For example, if zoom level 12 is rendering and this option is set to 3, zoom levels 11, 10, and then 9 will be checked for appropriate tiles, which will be cut accordingly and rendered into place temporarily for zoom 12 until native tiles are available.
+This creates an illusion of faster loading while work is being done.

 ### User Location Services